Clara Bow: 1925–1928: Paramount Pictures

-Sound films
+1929–1933: Sound films

 With "talkies" The Wild Party, Dangerous Curves, and The Saturday Night Kid, all released in 1929, Bow kept her position as the top box-office draw and queen of Hollywood.
 Neither the quality of Bow's voice nor her Brooklyn accent was an issue to Bow, her fans, or Paramount.
 However, Bow, like Charlie Chaplin, Louise Brooks, and most other silent film stars, did not embrace the novelty: "I hate talkies ... they're stiff and limiting.
 You lose a lot of your cuteness, because there's no chance for action, and action is the most important thing to me."

 A visibly nervous Bow had to do a number of retakes in The Wild Party because her eyes kept wandering up to the microphone overhead.
 "I can't buck progress ...
 I have to do the best I can," she said.
 In October 1929 Bow described her nerves as "all shot", saying that she had reached "the breaking point", and Photoplay cited reports of "rows of bottles of sedatives" by her bed.
 "Now they're having me sing.
 I sort of half-sing, half-talk, with hips-and-eye stuff.
 You know what I mean—like Maurice Chevalier.
 I used to sing at home and people would say, 'Pipe down!
 You're terrible!'
 But the studio thinks my voice is great."

 With Paramount on Parade, True to the Navy, Love Among the Millionaires, and Her Wedding Night, Bow was second at the box-office only to Joan Crawford in 1930.
 With No Limit and Kick In, Bow held the position as fifth at box-office in 1931, but the pressures of fame, public scandals, and overwork, took their toll on Bow's fragile emotional health.

-A damaging court trial charging her secretary Daisy DeVoe with financial mismanagement, by Paramount-friendly officials: Los Angeles District Attorney Buron Fitts, Assistant District Attorney David Clark, and Los Angeles Superior Court Judge William C. Doran.
+A damaging court trial charged her secretary Daisy DeVoe with financial mismanagement, by Paramount-friendly officials: Los Angeles District Attorney Buron Fitts, Assistant District Attorney David Clark, and Los Angeles Superior Court Judge William C. Doran.

 According to the 1930 census, Bow lived at 512 Bedford Drive, together with her secretary and hairdresser, Daisy DeBoe (later DeVoe), in a house valued $25,000 with neighbors titled "Horse-keeper", "Physician", "Builder".
 Bow stated she was 23 years old, i.e., born 1906, contradicting the censuses of 1910 and 1920.

 As she slipped closer to a major breakdown her manager, B.P.
 Schulberg, began referring to her as "Crisis-a-day-Clara".
 In April, Bow was taken to a sanatorium and, at her request, Paramount released her from her final undertaking: City Streets (1931).
 At 25 her career was essentially over.
 B. P. Schulberg tried to replace Bow with his girlfriend Sylvia Sidney, but Paramount went into receivership, lost its position as the biggest studio (to MGM), and fired Schulberg.
 David Selznick explained: